filecoin-project/specs/sync.md

 **Chain storage**

 - The current chain syncing protocol requires that the chain store never stores an invalid TipSet.

-# Open Questions
-- Secure bootstrapping in `syncing` mode
-- How do we handle the lag between the initial head bootstrapped in `syncing` mode and the network head once the first `SyncBootstrap` call is complete?
-Likely we'll need multiple `SyncBootstrap` calls.
-Should they be parallelized?
-- The properties of the chain store implementation have significant impact on the design of the syncing protocol and the syncing protocol's resistance to Denial Of Service (DOS) attacks.
-For example if the chain store naively keeps all blocks in storage nodes are more vulnerable to running out of space.
-As another example the syncer assumes that the store always contains a punctual ancestor of the heaviest chain.
-Should the spec grow to include properties of chain storage so that the syncing protocol can guarantee a level of DOS resistance?
-Should chain storage be completely up to the implementation?
-Should the chain storage spec be a part of the syncing protocol?
+If it does, then chain sync may sync to an invalid chain.